 Mission: save turtle eggs from poachers, foster baby turtles until their shells harden for better chances of survival after release

-*We need volunteers for turtle rescue season 2018!
-Please contact us if you or someone you know would like to participate email@example.com *
+*Please contact us at firstname.lastname@example.org with subject “Turtle Volunteer” if you or someone you know would like to volunteer in the upcoming turtle rescue season*

 Considered an exotic delicacy, turtle eggs fetch a high price on the black market due to market demand in Iquitos, Lima and beyond.
-Poachers will often wait for a female to finish laying her eggs before taking her and all of her eggs, effectively ending the life cycle of the species.
+Poachers will often wait for a female to finish laying her eggs before taking the turtle as well as all of her eggs, effectively ending the life cycle of the species.
 Along the 400 km of river between Iquitos to the Tapiche Reserve, you will not see these turtles anymore because of egg and animal poaching, even though the river is their natural habitat.
-The absence of these animals outside of the Reserve puts ever more pressure on us to protect the animals we have on the property from trespassers.
+The absence of these animals outside of the Reserve puts ever more pressure on us to protect the animals we have on the property.